26 September 2025

 Matthew 7.12, Luke 6.31.

-That’s C.S.
-Lewis’s wording.
-It’s probably the briefest form I’ve found of the “Golden Rule,” as it’s called.
-I grew up hearing it as “Do unto others as you would have them do unto you”—and it actually doesn’t come from the King James Version, which has it, “And as ye would that men should do to you, do ye also to them likewise.”
+I grew up hearing it as “Do unto others as you would have them do unto you.”
+And this actually doesn’t come from the King James Version.
+The KJV has, “And as ye would that men should do to you, do ye also to them likewise.”
 Lk 6.31 KJV I tried tracking down the other wording, and the earliest I’ve found it is 1790.

-My translation of the two different ways Jesus taught it:
+Here’s my translation of the two different ways Jesus taught it.

 Matthew 7.12 KWL

-That’s a summary of the Law and the Prophets.”
+That’s the Law and the Prophets in sum.”

 Luke 6.31 KWL

 It’s “the Law and the Prophets,” as Jesus put it—meaning the bible of his day, the Old Testament.
-(Yes the OT consists of Law, Prophets, and Writings.
-But back then, when Sadducees and Samaritans insisted the bible only consisted of the Law, you only had to suggest there were more books in it than just those of Moses, and people understood you meant Prophets and Writings were included.)
-The entire moral teaching of the scriptures could be distilled into this one concept.
+(Yes the OT consists of Law, Prophets, and Writings; but Israelis understood “Prophets” meant all the ancient stuff written by legitimate prophets, which’d include the Writings.
+And since Sadducees and Samaritans insisted the bible only consists of the Law, it’s a reminder that’s not so.)
+The entire moral teaching of the scriptures can be distilled into this one concept: Do as you’d be done by.

 As seen in other religions.

 The Golden Rule is a simple idea, one found in pretty much every religion.
-But the way Jesus put it is a little different than the ways other religions have it.
+But the way Jesus puts it is a little different than how other religions have it.
 In Christianity it’s an active command: Do as you’d be done by.
-Other religions make it passive: Do not, as you’d not be done by.
+Other religions make it passive: Do not do as you’d not be done by.
 Or as Kong Qiu (Latin “Confucius”) put it in the 500s BC, “Never impose on others what you wouldn’t choose for yourself.”
 Analects 15.24

-The Pharisees of Jesus’s day had also figured it out.
-Yeah, Christians nowadays assume the Pharisees were just a bunch of hypocrites who spent all their time debating the finer points of the Law instead of actually obeying it… and y’know, they did do that.
-So do we.
-But the guys who founded the Pharisaic tradition actually did want to follow God.
-Some of ’em wanted to make God’s commands easier to follow, not by using every loophole they could invent, but by summarizing them.
+The Pharisees of Jesus’s day had also figured this out.
+Christians nowadays assume Pharisees were nothing more than hypocrites who spent all their time looking for ways to look like they were following Law instead of actually obeying it.
+And y’know, they certainly did do that.
+As do Christians nowadays.
+But the founders of the Pharisaic tradition actually did strive to follow God.
+Some of ’em wanted to make God’s commands easier to follow, not by using every loophole they could invent, but by summarizing the commands into something easy to memorize, and do.

-This is the mindset of the story of Hillel the Elder in the Talmud.
-Goes like so.
+This was the mindset of Hillel the Elder, as we see in his story in the Talmud.
+Goes like yea.

 On another occasion, a certain pagan came to Shammai and told him, “Make me a convert, but on one condition: Teach me the entire Law while I stand on one foot.”
 Shammai smacked him away with the measuring stick in his hand.